apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build-container-image.md

 - term  `--default-registry <default-registry>`:
   The default registry hostname. (default: `docker.io`)

-  If the value of the `--repository` argument does not contain a registry hostname, the default registry will be prepended to the repository path.
+  If the repository path does not contain a registry hostname, the default registry will be prepended to it.

 - term  `--repository <repository>`:
   The repository path.